What is a Network Operations Center (NOC)?

 5. Processes and Procedures

-• Standard Operating Procedures (SOPs): Extensive directives defining regular tasks alongside incident management steps, escalation procedures, and communication methods.
+• NOC Standard Operating Procedures (SOPs): Extensive directives defining regular tasks alongside incident management steps, escalation procedures, and communication methods.

 • Effective Incident Management: Established processes for identifying, categorizing, prioritizing, and resolving network incidents efficiently.